LightningKitty/GettingCleaningDataCourseProject/Codebook.md

 readable.

-7. Create three extra columns and cbind them to the front of the filtered data set to make an interim data set:
+7. Create three extra columns and cbind them to the front of the filtered data set to make an interim data set.
+The three extra columns are:

 	a.
 DataSet - a string identifying whether the row came from test or training